chuongmep/bim42.github.io/_posts/2014-06-07-autodesk-screencast.md

 And the last but not the least, the video can be downloaded from the website.
 An URL is also provided to embed your screencast in a website.

-I&#8217;m usually not very fond of video tutorial, but I must admit than the Screencast application made the creation of such video too easy to miss.
+I'm usually not very fond of video tutorial, but I must admit than the Screencast application made the creation of such video too easy to miss.
 I will probably use it more to present my solutions.